Deciding Where to Publish

 Evaluating open access publishers is new to many researchers and scholars.

-If you need any assistance or have any questions, feel free to contact your librarian for help.
+If you need any assistance or have any questions, feel free to contact a librarian for help.